NETWAYS/gitlab-training/day1/04_Commits/05_Amend.md

 * Fix a bug in already commited files
 * Add missing files into the last commit

-If you amend changes to a specific commit, a new unique commit id is generated.
+If you amend changes to a specific commit, a new unique commit ID is generated.

 This changes the Git history and we will learn later this might cause issues when collaborating.